swathikanumuri36/M1_Application_Real_estate_advisor/5_Report/readme.md

 -There can be fraudsters who might keep fake information.
 So the two parties (Buyer and sellers ) need to be very particular in checking the proofs
 <br>
 <br>

+# Cost and Features

+- Real estate advisor has two features that is Buyer and Seller.

+Buyer:
+- Can view the all records of available properties.
+- Can view properties by the type of property.
+Seller:
+- Can add their properties with specifications and other details like address,contact number,etc.
+- Can modify the added details of the Properties.
+- Delete the record of properties,incase property is sold out.